 This is approximately where we are now.
 We’ve got to set our sights on a new destination if we are going to survive.

 Without something transcendent to keep us aloft, as wind under our wings, we will descend, we must descend.
 Because we’re the fallen species – because we’re conscious and mortal – and because suffering and death are inevitable, the downward pull of gravity is always present.
 Without a higher hope, without transcendent goals, vision, and values – we don’t just coast along, we don’t maintain elevation – we fall.
 And it’s a long way down…

 Having lost our North Star, we’ve come to believe there are no stars.
 Having lost our sense of the transcendent, we’ve come to think there is nothing transcendent.
 We think we’ve reached the final enlightenment – that it’s all meaningless.
 This is nihilism, the false enlightenment.
 This is the default metaphysics of the modern West – a metaphysics which guarantees decline.

 And nihilism wants totality.
 It’s not content to simply assume or believe there is nothing great, it wants to assert it, it wants to make it so.
 If anything at all were allowed to be meaningful it would break the whole world view which says that there is no higher meaning.
-So like a broken-hearted person who wants to erase all happy couples from the Earth, nihilism wants to erase anything meaningful, beautiful, or transcendent.
+So like a broken-hearted person who wants to deny the existence of “true love”, nihilism wants to erase everything beautiful, meaningful, and transcendent.

 Christianity discovered the power of maximal acceptance of suffering and responsibility, and has as its model-ideal Jesus Christ – the ultimate victim.
 This Christian way of being worked well, and dominated for a long time.